 While it bakes it will puff up beautifully in the hot pan.

 When the Savory Dutch Baby comes out, the edges should be nice and crispy and the center fluffy and delicious.

 Slice this thing into quarters and sprinkle on some of those curly scallion greens (dry them off first).

 Hot sauce is probably your best option for a garnish, but honestly syrup tastes pretty darn good also.

-I say this pancake feeds two but I’m pretty sure I could house one by myself if you made me do it.
+I say this Savory Dutch Baby feeds two but I’m pretty sure I could house one by myself if you made me do it.

 I would love someone to make me do it.